eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 ### lyft_vpc_networking_spec

-LyftVPCNetworkingSpec declares that we want to use the cni-ipvlan-vpc-k8s CNI networking.
+LyftVPCNetworkingSpec declares that we want to use the cni-ipvlan-vpc-k8s CNI networking.<br />Lyft VPC is deprecated as of kOps 1.22 and removed as of kOps 1.23.

 #### Argument Reference